vega/altair/doc/user_guide/marks/point.rst

 Dot Plot with Jittering
 ^^^^^^^^^^^^^^^^^^^^^^^
-To jitter points on a discrete scale, you can add a random offset:
+To jitter points on a discrete scale, you can add a random offset: see :ref:`encoding-inline-expressions` for more context on this inline-expression syntax.

 .. altair-plot::
     import altair as alt